Stepan-Letsko/polymarket-btc-trading-engine/README.md

 Retail access to real high-frequency trading on traditional markets is mostly theoretical, competing at NYSE or NASDAQ means co-locating servers in their data centers, infrastructure realistically only available to funds and institutions, not individuals.

-Polymarket is different: its CLOB matching engine is directly, publicly accessible, and (as covered [above](#deployment-note)) genuine low-latency edge access is available to anyone and no institutional relationship is required.
+Polymarket is different: its CLOB matching engine is directly, publicly accessible, and (as covered [below](#deployment-note)) genuine low-latency edge access is available to anyone and no institutional relationship is required.
 Combined with Bitcoin being one of the most liquid, continuously-traded, data-rich assets that exists, Polymarket's 5-minute BTC Up/Down markets are a rare case where an individual can build and run real low-latency trading infrastructure against a live matching engine.

 ## What this is